richardgys2/rg-soccer-ai/README.md

-# rg-soccer-ai
-RG HOLDINGS Soccer Predictions AI — reproducible backend and branded frontend for investor-grade deployment.
+# RG HOLDINGS Soccer Predictions AI

+**Reproducible backend and branded frontend for investor-grade deployment.**

-Finalize README.md with RG HOLDINGS deployment and compliance instructions
+This project delivers AI-powered soccer predictions with full audit logging, modular backend logic, and a professionally styled frontend.
+Built for operational resilience and investor transparency.

+---

+## 📦 Project Structure